mupif/mupif/doc/source/userman.rst

    Results of thermo-mechanical simulation

-A code below shows a thermo-mechanical simulation in *Example06*.
+A code below documents an execution of  thermo-mechanical simulation in *Example06*.
-Thermal and mechanical solvers are implemented as *demoapp* module and loaded.
+The implementation of thermal and mechanical solvers are provided in *demoapp* module.

 .. code-block:: python